Requisition ID: 101462

 - palliative care

-Community based care is further supported by a men's and women's health centre, chronic pain clinic, methadone clinic, walk-in clinic, and youth clinic at the local high school.
+Community based care is further supported by a men's and women's health centre, chronic pain clinic, methadone clinic, and youth clinic at the local high school.

 Physicians and all staff at St. Martha's Regional Hospital take great pride in providing high-quality care to patients and value collegiality in the work place.
 Also, St. Martha's Regional Hospital has the most active cross-specialty, accredited Continuing Medical Education (CME) program in the province.
 Additionally, they offer regular medical staff social events.
 SMRH has an extremely helpful, efficient and friendly staff who make working here a pleasure.

-The physician will be responsible to the Zone Department Head of Family Practice for their professional responsibilities and quality of practice, and will operate within the Medical Staff Bylaws of the Nova Scotia Health Authority.
+- physician will be responsible to the Zone Department Head of Family Practice for their professional responsibilities and quality of practice, and will operate within the Medical Staff Bylaws of the Nova Scotia Health Authority

 The Town of Antigonish is a family-friendly, creative, university community where the hospital is an easy walk or cycle away from the town centre.
 Housing is affordable.
 The commute to work can be so easy, with minimal traffic and no congestion.
 The County of Antigonish, surrounding the town, boasts spectacular natural beauty, and also has a wide range of affordable housing.
 An agricultural base results in a wonderful farmers' market and easy access to local foods, while fishers offer their catch at several wharves and community locations.